1Password/scim-examples/azure-container-apps/README.md

 5. Select **Save**.
 6. Select **Create** to deploy a new revision using the updated image.
 7. Enter your SCIM bridge URL in a browser and sign in with your bearer token.
-8. Check the top left-hand side of the page to verify you're running the updated version of the SCIM Bridge.
+8. Check the top left-hand side of the page to verify you're running the updated version of the SCIM bridge.

 After you sign in to your SCIM bridge, the [Automated User Provisioning page](https://start.1password.com/integrations/active/) in your 1Password account will also update with the latest access time and SCIM bridge version.